uiwjs/react-color/packages/color/README.md

 </div>

 <div align="center">
-  <strong>react-color</strong> is a tiny color picker component for React apps.
+  <strong>react-color</strong> is a tiny color picker widget component for React apps.
+These components can be installed and used separately.
 </div>

 ## Getting Started